birdandhike.com logo

 Bowl of Fire Loop

-The use-trail fades in and out, but continue south past red sandstone crags (Wpt.
+The use-trail fades in and out, but it continues south past red sandstone crags (Wpt.
 20) and onto a low saddle (Wpt.
 21).
 The route drops into the wash beyond the saddle (Wpt.
 22), and follows washes southwest and downstream passing more high pour-overs until reaching the southwest BOF (Wpt.
 25).

 Either wander up into this section of the BOF, or continue down the wash.
 The route exits the BOF area at some interesting conglomerate boulders that form a pour-over, then continues down the wash for 0.26 miles to a use-trail that cuts up the left bank of the wash (Wpt 27), then runs southeast towards Callville Wash before fading out.
 Crossing Callville Wash Road (Wpt 29), the route continues southeast and picks up a use-trail that passes around the north edge of Hill 651, turns due south, and runs out to Northshore Road at the Mile 18.2 parking area.
 If you end up here, hopefully you arranged a car shuttle; if not, turn east and start hiking up the highway (watch for drunk drivers!).

-Table 2.
+Table 1.
 Hiking Coordinates Based on GPS Data (NAD27, UTM Zone 11S).
-Download GPS Waypoints (*.gpx) file.
+Download Hiking GPS Waypoints (*.gpx) file.

 Wpt.
 Location Time Easting Northing Elevation (ft) Point-to-Point Distance (mi) Cumulative Distance (mi) Verified